-In such cases, laser energy is directed into the site of an injury.
+In such cases, laser energy is directed to the site of an injury.
 This triggers several beneficial responses from the body, including:

-- Increased blood flow to the area (bringing more of what cells need for repairs)
+- Increased blood flow to the area (bringing more of what you need for repairs)

 - Decreased inflammation